 Bulls top Cavs 99-93, James moves to 7th on NBA scoring list

-Cleveland Cavaliers forward LeBron James reacts to an official during the first half of an NBA basketball game against the Chicago Bulls, Thursday, March 30, 2017, in Chicago.
-Cleveland Cavaliers forward LeBron James reacts to an official during the first half of an NBA basketball game against the Chicago Bulls, Thursday, March 30, 2017, in Chicago.
+Cleveland Cavaliers guard Kyrie Irving, left, looks to pass against Chicago Bulls center Robin Lopez during the first half of an NBA basketball game Thursday, March 30, 2017, in Chicago.
+Cleveland Cavaliers forward LeBron James, left, shoots against the Chicago Bulls guard/forward Jimmy Butler during the first half of an NBA basketball game Thursday, March 30, 2017, in Chicago.

 Add your comments below